ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/A-iterators.md

 You are even probably thinking...
 "I use iterators all the time and enums are horrible!"

-From a typescript perspective you are right and wrong.
+From a typescript perspective you are right and from a rust perspective, you are wrong.

 <br/>
 <br/>